Our Location – Reno, Nevada

 Reno, NV is about a 2 hour drive from Sacramento, CA, 4 hours from San Francisco, CA, and 8 hours from Las Vegas, NV.
 If you’re flying in, we’re about 8 minutes away from the Reno-Tahoe International Airport.
 We’re close enough to California to tie into communications infrastructure without being affected by events such as the 2000-2001 California electricity crisis or the 1996 Western North-America summer blackouts, and we’re safely away from high-risk California earthquakes, making Roller Network the perfect location for a disaster recovery or backup site.

-For our local customers, our facility is easily accessible from major roads (McCarran, S. Virginia, US395/I-580, Longley/Double R/Airway) within city limits.
+For our local customers, our data center is easily accessible from major roads (McCarran, S. Virginia, US395/I-580, Longley/Double R/Airway) within city limits.
 We’re across the street from the new Northern Nevada Sierra Medical Center.

 The History of Roller Network